Horospherical varieties with quotient singularities: Introduction

-To state our combinatorial characterization of quotient singularities, we first establish some notation; for an overview of horospherical varieties, see \cite{monahan2023overview}.
-Let $G$ be a connected reductive (linear) algebraic group over $k$ (e.g. $SL_n$ or a torus $\G_m^n$), and let $S$ be the set of simple roots for $G$.
-Let $H\subseteq G$ be a horospherical subgroup (i.e. $H$ is closed and contains a maximal unipotent subgroup of $G$), and let $P:=N_G(H)$, which is a parabolic subgroup of $G$.
-It is known that $P$ corresponds uniquely to a subset $I\subseteq S$ ($I$ is the set of simple roots for a Levi subgroup of $P$).
+To state our combinatorial characterization of quotient singularities, we first establish some notation (following \cite{monahan2023overview}).
+For an introduction to horospherical (and more generally, spherical) varieties, we recommend \cite{knop1991luna,perrin2018sanya,monahan2023overview} or \cite[Chapter 5]{timashev2011homogeneous} for a more extensive resource.

+Let $G$ be a connected reductive (linear) algebraic group over $k$ (e.g. $\SL_n$ or a torus $\G_m^n$), and let $S$ be the set of simple roots for $G$ with respect to a fixed maximal torus $T\subseteq G$ (e.g. diagonal matrices) and Borel subgroup $B\subseteq G$ (e.g. upper triangular matrices).
+Relative to the opposite Borel $B^-$ (e.g. lower triangular matrices), let $H\subseteq G$ be a horospherical subgroup, i.e. $H$ is closed and contains the unipotent radical of $B^-$.
+Let $P:=N_G(H)$, which is a parabolic subgroup of $G$ containing $B^-$; it is known that $P$ corresponds uniquely to a subset $I\subseteq S$ of simple roots for a Levi subgroup of $P$.

 A \define{$G/H$-horospherical variety} is a normal $G$-variety $X$ where there is an open orbit $G\cdot x_0\subseteq X$ such that the stabilizer of the base point $x_0$ is $H$; we can view this open orbit as the homogeneous space $G/H$.
 When $G=T$ is a torus we recover toric varieties, and when $H=P$ is a parabolic subgroup we recover the flag variety $G/P$.

-There is a combinatorial theory for horospherical varieties, originally developed by Luna and Vust \cite{luna1983plongements} (summarized in \cite{knop1991luna}) for spherical varieties, which tells us that $X$ corresponds to a so-called coloured fan $\Sigma^c$ on a lattice $N$.
+There is a combinatorial theory for horospherical varieties which goes back to the work of Vinberg and Popov \cite{vinberg1972class-quasihomogeneous} on affine horospherical varieties, and was extended by Luna and Vust \cite{luna1983plongements} to embeddings of homogeneous spaces including spherical varieties (this is summarized in \cite{knop1991luna}).
+This theory tells us that $X$ corresponds to a so-called coloured fan $\Sigma^c$ on a lattice $N$.
 In the case where $G=T$ is a torus, this is precisely the correspondence between toric varieties and fans (there are no \textit{colours} in this case).